jackiiechangg/Portfolio/README.md

-# Jacqueline's Portfolio ⭐
+# Jacqueline Chang ⭐

-Welcome to my data science and analytics repo!
+Welcome to my data science and analytics portfolio repo!
 I’m passionate about using data to help others understand their surrounding environment, and this repo contains a collection of my data science and data analytics projects showcasing my skills and experience across dashboards, machine learning, and visualization.
 Each project targets a different aspect of the analytics, from exploratory analysis and predictive modeling to insight communication.
 I designed and executed the Healthcare Dashboard and Predicting Customer Churn Factor projects individually, while Predicting Stress Levels was a group project with 4 other teammates.

 ## Projects